 A few heartworm preventives are combined with other ingredients to kill fleas and some types of ticks and intestinal parasites.

 Because pets that have heartworms may not show symptoms right away, your veterinarian may test your pet before prescribing heartworm preventive, and then yearly, to make sure the pet is not infected.
-Dogs are tested for heartworm using a simple blood test.
+Dogs are tested for heartworm using simple blood tests.
 Testing in cats, however, is more difficult than, and not as accurate as, testing in dogs.

 "Talk to your veterinarian about testing and the best heartworm preventive program for you and your pet," says Hartogensis.
 "Your veterinarian's recommendation may depend on where you live and whether your pet spends time inside or outside."
 Heartworms have been found in all 50 states, according to the American Heartworm Society, but they are more commonly found in some areas of the country than others.